terrainagency/Gallery.js/README.md

 # Usage

 Gallery.js is a collection of agnostic gallery objects built for use with GSAP and Tailwind.
+Gallery.js was built to allow for entirely different functionality at different window sizes.

 ```javascript
 import {Gallery} from './ghost/components/Gallery.js'